sudomesh/patches/bug0008/README.md

 /etc/init.d/tunneldigger start
 ```

-and check whether a bridge can be created.
+and check whether a tunnel can be created.